OrTab/restaurant-permissions/README.md

 ### File I/O

 Understand file input and output operations for reading from and writing to files.
 Learn how to store user data persistently, enabling information retrieval between program executions.

+### Header Files

+This project makes use of modular programming by employing header files to organize and encapsulate related functionality.
+Various aspects of the project, such as user management, permissions, and roles, are encapsulated in separate header files (`headers folder`).
+These header files serve as helpers, providing clear interfaces and aiding in code organization.

+Explore the contents of these header files to understand how they facilitate modularity, encapsulation, and code reuse.
+Header files play a crucial role in making the codebase more maintainable and understandable, promoting a modular design approach.

 Happy coding!